ariel-os/ariel-os/book/src/adding_board_support.md

   - `Cargo.toml`: Add a Cargo feature that matches the board's name.
   - `src/lib.rs`: Add the board to the dispatch logic.

-## Adding Support for an MCU from an Supported MCU family
+## Adding Support for an MCU from a Supported MCU family

 - In `laze-project.yml`:
   - Add a context for the MCU (if it does not already exist).